-There are also a number of statues and memorials worth seeing around the City Hall building, including the grand 11 foot statue of Queen Victoria, the Belfast Cenotaph, a 9/11 plaque, and the Titanic Memorial Gardens (includes a list of all those who perished in the disaster).
+There are also a number of statues and memorials worth seeing around the City Hall building, including the grand 11-foot statue of Queen Victoria, the Belfast Cenotaph, and a 9/11 plaque.
+You’ll also find the Titanic Memorial Gardens here, which includes a memorial statue as well as a list of all those who perished in the disaster.

 St. Anne’s Cathedral

 St Anne’s Cathedral, also known as Belfast Cathedral, is an Episcopalian (Anglican) cathedral and one of the best known churches in Belfast.
 It was consecrated in 1904 and serves two separate dioceses with two Bishop’s Seats.